rithi-krishnaraj/ms2_App/README.md

 ## Running the Application

-To run the Streamlit application, execute the following command:
+To run the Streamlit application locally, execute the following command:

 ```
 streamlit run ms2_main.py